This January, the best of the best in affiliate marketing will ONCE AGAIN take over the Entertainment Capital of the World…

 Hard Rock Hotel: This is where interNEXT, a Dating affiliate conference, is going down later in the month.
 It’s just off the Strip and nicely priced.

 Note: If you play, don’t pay!
-If you plan on gaming a fair amount, look into getting your room comped.
+If you gamble, you should always look into getting your room comped.
 It’s quite common and you don’t have to lose as much as you think – there are some clever tricks for breaking even without missing out on a drop of adrenaline.

 Getting a visa